 When it comes to choosing a smart lighting brand, there is an abundance of options.
 Once you make a decision it is beneficial to stay with the same brand when expanding your kit as your lighting will work smoother together.
-Making the right decision first time around is important.
+Making the right decision the first time around is important.

-LIFX launched their first smart lighting product in September 2012.
+LIFX launched its first smart lighting product in September 2012.
 It was multicolored, Wi-Fi enabled lighting that allows you to adjust the settings through a smart hub that would execute your commands on demand.
 Now, their product range spans 12 different products each with Wi-Fi compatibility that you can control through various devices.

 The feature that makes LIFX stick out the most is the ability to use the smart bulbs without any form of a hub.
-Whilst brands like Philips Hue can be used without a smart hub such as Samsung SmartThings, a Philips Hue Bridge must be purchased to use the lighting.
+Whilst brands like Hue can be used without a smart hub such as Samsung SmartThings, a Hue Bridge must be purchased to use the lighting.
 With LIFX, you simply use the app to directly communicate to an individual bulb.

 The key features of their product are the variety of colors you can choose from, the integration with different third-party devices, and the energy efficiency of the bulbs.
-Its master light can connect to the Wi-Fi through all major standards b/g/n while the rest through a router network.
+The master light can connect to the Wi-Fi through all major standards b/g/n while the rest through a router network.

 Similar to the LIFX, it has a huge range of 16 million colors to choose from.
 It has a variety of ways to connect to the network, whether by Ethernet, router, or cellular network so you can choose from these different options when one is unavailable, to ensure that you have a stable and well-lit home lighting system at all times.
-As mentioned, you must have the Philips Hue Bridge which is included in starter kits.
+As mentioned, you must have the Hue Bridge which is included in starter kits.

-Philips Hue is the best known smart lighting brand that has the most premium feel and greatest customer satisfaction.
+Hue is the best known smart lighting brand that has the most premium feel and greatest customer satisfaction.

 Based on their descriptions, you will notice that they have several features that they share.
 Here are some of those:

-Being direct competitors, their smart lighting have both been fitted with Wi-Fi connectivity so that you may control the lights with your devices without having to make any physical effort of turning the switch.
+Being direct competitors, their smart lighting has both been fitted with Wi-Fi connectivity so that you may control the lights with your devices without having to make any physical effort of turning the switch.

 The bulbs are available in different colors so that you may set the tone of your room.
 Bulbs have different shades that you can choose from, so you can use the lights for different purposes.
-Where the mulitcolor option is applicable, there are 16 million colors available to choose from.
-With Philips Hue there are some white light options which don’t have the color options.
+Where the multicolor option is applicable, there are 16 million colors available to choose from.
+With Hue there are some white light options which don’t have the color options.